spookysploit/email-verifier/README.md

 # 📧 Email Verifier

-A simple Email validation program written in Go.
+A simple Email validation tool written in Go.
 Allows you to check the email format, as well as the validity of the domain name.

 ---